-- None. - 2.
-Four years after the initial loss of communications anomaly with the Behind observatory, NASA has directed to cease periodic recovery operations with the last support on October 17, 2018. - 3.
-Detailed history and status of the recovery activities are listed below.
+- 1. Four years after the initial loss of communications anomaly with the Behind observatory, NASA directed to cease recovery operations on October 17, 2018. - Detailed history and status of the recovery activities are listed below.
 Additional information can be found by copying and pasting the link below in a web browser: